Arctem/grader_assigner/README.md

 ##### [`output_pdf.txt`](test_case/output_pdf.txt)
 This file should be a single line consisting of the desired naming style for the output PDF, excluding the `.pdf` suffix.
-This line should include the string `$ass_name`, which will be replaced by the Long Name of the relevant assignment when the PDF is produced.
+This line should include either the string
+`$ass_name`, which will be replaced by the Long Name of the relevant assignment when the PDF is produced, or `$ass_id`, which will be replaced by the ID of the relevant assignment.
 If this file does not exist, the assignment's ID will be used instead.
-If this file exists but `$ass_name` is not inside, the produced PDFs will overwrite one another due to name collisions.
+If this file exists but neither `$ass_name` nor `$ass_id` are inside, the produced
+PDFs will overwrite one another due to name collisions.
+This line will also be used for the title of the PDF.

 The filename should not contain multiple lines, `/`, quotes, or any other special file system characters.